lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 Em segundo lugar, execute as operações elemento a elemento nas matrizes resultantes.

-In most cases, we broadcast along an axis where an array initially only has length 1, such as in the following example:
 Na maioria dos casos, nós transmitimos ao longo de um eixo onde uma matriz inicialmente tem apenas o comprimento 1, como no exemplo a seguir: